edHelper.com

 Aye-ayes

 1 Aye-ayes are perhaps the oddest-looking members of the primate family.
 Like foxes, aye-ayes have long, bushy tails.
 Like rodents, aye-ayes have four special incisor teeth that never stop growing.
 Like bats, aye-ayes have large, hairless ears and a keen sense of hearing.
-Nevertheless, the strangest aspect of aye-ayes bears no resemblance to any other animals.
+Nevertheless, the strangest aspect of aye-ayes bears no resemblance to any other animal.
 So, what is this special physical feature that we can only see on aye-ayes?
 The answer lies in their hands.

 Paragraphs 3 to 4: